JPanel class provides general-purpose containers for lightweight components.

 JPanel p = new JPanel(new BorderLayout()); //PREFERRED!

-This approach does not work with BoxLayout
+This approach does not work with BoxLayout,

-since the BoxLayout
+since the BoxLayout constructor requires

 a pre-existing container.

-Here is an example that uses BoxLayout
+Here is an example that uses BoxLayout.

 JPanel p = new JPanel(); p.setLayout(new BoxLayout(p, BoxLayout.PAGE_AXIS));

-add
+add method.

-Exactly which arguments you specify to the add
+Exactly which arguments you specify to the add method

 depend on which layout manager the panel uses.

-When the layout manager is FlowLayout
+When the layout manager is FlowLayout, BoxLayout,

-or SpringLayout
+or SpringLayout,

-you will typically use the one-argument add
+you will typically use the one-argument add method, like this:

 aFlowPanel.add(aComponent); aFlowPanel.add(anotherComponent);